rafaelmuttoni/simple-node-project/README.md

   SIMPLE NODE PROJECT :eight_spoked_asterisk:
 </h1>

-<p>A Node server with html templates that are dynamically rendered with JSON data.</p>
+<p>A pure Node server with html templates that are dynamically rendered with JSON data.</p>

 ## :rocket: Technologies